YoloNomy/YoloNomy.github.io/_thermo/thermo/calculus.md

 ### Formalism of derivatives

-Derivation is defined formally as
+We can define derivative a bit more formally as

 $$\boxed{\frac{\text{d} f}{\text{d} x} = \lim_{\epsilon\to0}\frac{f(x+\epsilon)-f(x)}{\epsilon}}$$